mararap/minishell/docs/04-signal.md

 This is the most important part.

-Instead of doing complex cleanup or state changes inside the handler, your program checks `g_signal_number` later in normal execution flow.
+Instead of doing complex cleanup or state changes inside the handler, our program checks `g_signal_number` later in normal execution flow.

 ### Prompt redisplay after Ctrl+C